TBleess/Website_New/pages/9_Not_in_Menu/demography_summit_2019.md

 The 37th Annual State Demography Summit presents
 * Updates on State Demography Office population estimates and forecasts,
 * Discusses Federal, State, and Local perspectives on the 2020 Census,
-* Demonstrates the new Census data portal, [data.census.gov](https://data.census.gov/cedsci/) and data tools available from the State demography Office, and
+* Demonstrates the new Census data portal, [data.census.gov](https://data.census.gov/cedsci/) and data tools available from the State Demography Office, and
 * Presents perspectives on population growth in Colorado from the perspective of local experts.

 See the full [agenda](agenda link) for details.